brendondalaba/tldr-bible/src/content/bible/63-2-john.md

 group: 'Letters'
 ---

-# 2 John
-*The God Who Guards Truth Through Love*

-> “It has given me great joy to find some of your children walking in the truth, just as the Father commanded us.” — **2 John 4**

-2 John is a short, heartfelt letter from an elder who has seen both truth defended and truth distorted.
-John urges believers to hold tightly to the truth of Christ’s teaching while continuing to walk in love.
-It’s a balance many still need today — truth without love becomes harsh, and love without truth becomes hollow.

----

 ## Overview
 False teachers were traveling from town to town, spreading ideas that denied Jesus’ divinity and humanity.
 John writes to remind believers — represented here as a “chosen lady and her children” — to love one another, hold fast to sound teaching, and avoid supporting those who reject Christ’s truth.